MagaMX/ContactAngleMeter/README.md

 # Сontact Angle Meter
-This is a WPF application that measures and records the contact angle of a liquid on a material surface.
-The program allows you to select a liquid, a material, and input a measured contact angle.
+This is a WPF application that measures and records the contact angle of a liquid on a material surface using Emgu.CV.
+The program allows you to measure contact angle from picture and input it in a database.
 The data is saved in a PostgreSQL database, and the interface supports viewing, adding, and deleting records of contact angles.

 ## Features

+- Measure contact angle from a picture using computer vision technology.
 - Select a liquid and material combination from dropdown menus.
 - Input the measured contact angle for the selected combination.
 - Display all recorded contact angles in a `DataGrid`.